 Then the first nontrivial eigenvalue $\lambda_1 (\mGraph, \Dir)$ of $\mathcal{H}_{\Dir}$ on $\mGraph$ satisfies

-Equality in~\eqref{eq:bkkm1} implies that $\mGraph$ is a symmetric necklace such that {either (1) $\Dir$ consists of one end, equipped with the Friedrichs extension, or (2) the necklace is finite with a single Dirichlet condition imposed at one of its extremities, or (3) $\Dir$ consists of one end, equipped with the Neumann extension, but there is a single Dirichlet condition at the other extremity of the necklace.} \end{theo}
+Equality in~\eqref{eq:bkkm1} implies that $\mGraph$ is a symmetric necklace such that either (1) $\Dir$ consists of one end, equipped with the Friedrichs realisation, or (2) the necklace is finite with a single Dirichlet condition imposed at one of its extremities, or (3) $\Dir$ consists of one end, equipped with the Neumann realisation, but there is a single Dirichlet condition at the other extremity of the necklace, or (4) the necklace has two ends, with a Neumann realisation at one and a Dirichlet realisation at the other. \end{theo}

 {See also Figure~\ref{fig:caterpillar} for an illustration.
-Here it is convenient to think of the two vertices as being glued together (in opposition to our usual approach) due to the parallels with the minimising graphs in Theorem~\ref{TheoremBandLevy}.}
+It is convenient to think of the two Dirichlet vertices as being glued together (in opposition to our usual approach) due to parallels with the minimising graphs in Theorem~\ref{TheoremBandLevy}.}

 The topological assumption on $\mGraph$ in Theorem~\ref{TheoremBKKM1} is equivalent to requiring that the metric space obtained from $\mGraph$ upon identifying all points in $\Dir$, must be doubly connected.